The Chow rings of the moduli spaces of curves of genus 7, 8, and 9: Introduction

 \subsection{Acknowledgments}

 We would like to thank Jarod Alper, Andrea Di Lorenzo, Giovanni Inchiostro, Elham Izadi, Aaron Landesman, and Ravi Vakil for helpful conversations.
-We thank Maxwell da Paixão de Jesus Santos for his correspondence.
-We are also grateful to Johannes Schmitt and Jason van Zelm for their advice and help on computing the tautological rings with admcycles.
+We thank Gregor Botero and Maxwell da Paixão de Jesus Santos for their correspondence.
+We are also grateful to Johannes Schmitt and Jason van Zelm for their advice and help on computing the tautological rings with admcycles, and to David Holmes and Johannes Schmitt for correcting a miscalculation in an earlier version of the presentation of the tautological rings.
 In addition, we thank Rahul Pandharipande, Dan Petersen, and Burt Totaro for their comments on an early draft of this article.
+We thank the referee for insightful comments that helped improve this paper.